 According to davidvandegrift.com AI-based systems recognized...

-of images during the ImageNet competition in 2015
+72%of images during the ImageNet competition in 201096%of images during the ImageNet competition in 2015

 But one of the biggest obstacles for fully realizing the power of AI is the fact that many entrepreneurs and startups are focusing on developing oneoff AI tools, where instead the target should be building a whole platform — admittedly not an easy task for startups with their limited amounts of customer data.
 “AI can excel within those companies that own really unique sets of data, organizations with a ton of proprietary data so it’s constantly learning, which is why Google, Facebook and Apple are the leaders,” says Roetzer.

 “The velocity of acquisition in this space will be unreal in the next few years”

 Paul Roetzer CEO of PR20/20 and founder of the Marketing Artificial Intelligence Institute

 In the advertising sector, Marketo and HubSpot are two companies where developing an AI platform would make sense, he says, mentioning that he worked with HubSpot several years ago on marketing automation.
 Yet, “a lot of venture capital money is pouring into AI companies building tools, so the velocity of acquisition in this space will be unreal in the next few years.”
 This platform trend aided by acquisition has already begun.
 In September 2016, Salesforce launched Salesforce Einstein, an AI platform for the company’s business clients, after acquiring a number of smaller startups focused on AI.—

 BEYOND HUMAN: AI ON THE MARCH

 - Is Artificial Intelligence Permanently Inscrutable? by Aaron M. Bornstein

 - AI, Machine Learning and Deep Learning: A Primer by Frank Chen